kornel-schrenk/IRTest/README.md

 ## Description

 IR receiver test for your project.
+More information can be found in this [article](http://www.schrenk.hu/2016/03/31/IRTest/).

 ## Parts